alloystorm/dvvr/dancexr/faq.md

 ## I'm asked to activate again
-Sometimes your device ID can change because of OS update, hardware upgrade or other changes on your system.
-And this will trigger a new activation.
+Sometimes your device ID can change because of OS update, hardware upgrade or other changes to your system.
+And this will require a new activation.

-All you need to do is to perform the activation check again and it should work fine.
-Let us know if you are still having trouble with activation.
+All you need to do is to perform the activation steps again and it should work fine afterwards.
+Let us know if you are having any issue with this and we can certainly help out.

 ## Unable to launch VR